samplemaker/freefem_matlab_octave_plot/README.md

             'Boundary','off','ColorMap',jet(200),'ColorBar','on');
 ```

-The following command plots a cross-section and additionally draws the complete mesh (the mesh facets are transparent):
+The following command plots a cross-section and additionally draws the mesh (facets are transparent):
 ```Matlab
 ffpdeplot3D(p,b,t,'VhSeq',vh,'XYZData',u,'Slice',S1,S2,S3,'XYZStyle','noface','ColorMap','jet')
 ```

-Three dimensional vector fields can be plotted over a cross-section.
+A cross-section of three-dimensional vector fields can be plotted.
 The following example creates a quiver3() plot for a cross-section defined by the three points S1, S2, and S3:
 ```Matlab
 ffpdeplot3D(p,b,t,'VhSeq',vh,'FlowData',[Ex,Ey,Ez],'Slice',S1,S2,S3,'Boundary','on','BoundingBox','on', ...
             'BDLabels',[30,31],'XYZStyle','monochrome');
 ```

-If the parameter specification for the slice is omitted the vector field is instead drawn on a rectangular grid defined by the FGridParam3D and FLim3D parameters:
+If the parameter specification for the slice is omitted the vector field is displayed on a rectangular grid defined by the FGridParam3D and FLim3D parameters:
 ```Matlab
 ffpdeplot3D(p,b,t,'VhSeq',vh,'FlowData',[Ex,Ey,Ez],'FGridParam3D',[8,8,5],'FLim3D', ...
             [0.125,0.625;0.125,0.625;0.1,0.4],'BDLabels',[30,31],'XYZStyle','monochrome');